 But technical training isn’t all there is to the program!
-Students are also trained on professional communication, behavior, ethics, and design concepts’ creation and presentation.
+Students are also trained in professional communication, behavior, ethics, and design concepts’ creation and presentation.
 Their instructors ensure that, indeed, they will become productive and valuable drafters shortly.

 The college has an advisory board on the certificate program that reviews its curriculum and course content.
-You are then assured that the knowledge and skills you will learn are in-demand skillsets.
+You are then assured that the knowledge and skills you will learn are in-demand skill sets.

 Ordained church leaders and laypeople enroll in certificate programs in Biblical studies, which are available on the undergraduate and graduate levels, to increase their knowledge.
 Take note that completion doesn’t usually result in clerical status and licensure.
 Most programs focus on providing students with a deeper understanding of the Bible, including its history, interpretation, and future direction.